 The Company from time to time may issue stock options, warrants and restricted stock to acquire goods or services from third parties.
 Restricted stock, options or warrants issued to other than employees or directors are recorded on the basis of their fair value, which is measured as of the date required by the Emerging Issues Task Force guidance related to accounting for equity instruments issued to non-employees.
 In accordance with this guidance, the options or warrants are valued using the Black-Scholes option pricing model on the basis of the market price of the underlying equity instrument on the "valuation date," which for options and warrants related to contracts that have substantial disincentives to non-performance, is the date of the contract, and for all other contracts is the vesting date.
 Expense related to the options and warrants is recognized on a straight-line basis over the shorter of the period over which services are to be received or the vesting period.
-As of June 30, 2012, no options or warrants have been issued for compensation and none are outstanding.
-As of June 30, 2012, 17 million warrants have been issued on Agreement executed on September 27, 2010.
+As of September 30, 2012, no options or warrants have been issued for compensation and none are outstanding.
+As of September 30, 2012, 17 million warrants have been issued and are outstanding in connection with the Ruby Mine Purchase Option Agreement executed on September 27, 2010.